BrownFortress/Multifunctional-Dialogue-Act-tagging-in-Italian/README.md

 ## Organization
-- *code*: this folder contains the models used to achieve the resutls proposed in the paper.
+- **code**: this folder contains the models used to achieve the resutls proposed in the paper.
-- *resource*: this folder contains the mapping from iLISTEN to iLISTEN2ISO.
+- **resource**: this folder contains the mapping from iLISTEN to iLISTEN2ISO.
-- *paper*: Multifunctional ISO standard Dialogue Act tagging in Italian.pdf
+- **paper**: Multifunctional ISO standard Dialogue Act tagging in Italian.pdf

+In order to run the code, you need the resources.
+Thus first visit the **resource** folder and then please go to the **code** folder.